-The problem the community has with the health centre in their community is that it has not been sufficient for the community.
-It was built in the 1990s, and it is too small, and too old now.
-Baker Lake is a priority for the construction of a new community hall.
+The problem that Baker Lake has with the health centre right now is that it is not sufficient for the community.
+It was built in the 1985 and it is too small and too old now.
+Baker Lake is a priority for the construction of a new health centre.

-(interpretation ends) Mr. Speaker, to the question; we look at a number of different factors in terms of looking at which health centres need upgrading or replacement.
-We look at the age of the facility, the floor area, the population projections, and there is also facility condition that is looked at.
+(interpretation ends) Mr. Speaker, to the question; we look at a number of different factors in terms of looking at which health centre needs upgrading or replacement.
+We look at the age of the facility, the floor area, and the population projections.
+There is also facility condition that is looked at.
 Those are the main factors that are looked at in terms of prioritizing. (interpretation) Thank you, Mr. Speaker.